obfusk/srvbak/README.md

   srvbak - server backup (cron job)

-  srvbak backups/dumps configuration files (using baktogit [2]), data, and databases (currently mongodb and postgresql); it keeps a specified number of older backups, removing obsolete ones.
+  srvbak.bash backups/dumps configuration files (using baktogit [2]),
+  data (incrementally, using cp -l and rsync), and databases (currently mongodb and postgresql).
+It keeps a specified number of older backups, removing obsolete ones.
+Services can be stopped and restarted if needed.
+The cron job runs srvbak, sending a report per email using mailer [3].

+  A cron job on another server can regularly copy the backups to e.g. a NAS, using rsync and ssh.

   See \*.sample for examples.